German Wikipedia: Growth, coverage and popularity

-On 27 December 2009, the German Wikipedia edition exceeded 1,000,000 articles, becoming the first edition after the English-language Wikipedia to do so.
+On 27 December 2009, the German Wikipedia exceeded 1,000,000 articles, becoming the second edition, after the English-language Wikipedia to do so.
 The millionth article was Ernie Wasson.
-In November 2008, 90% of the edition's articles had more than 512 bytes, 49% had more than 2 kilobytes, and the average article size was 3,476 bytes.
-In the middle of 2009, this edition had nearly 250,000 biographies and in December 2006 more than 48,500 disambiguations.
+In March 2014, 88% of the edition's articles had more than 512 bytes, 57% had more than 2 kilobytes, and the average article size was 4,298 bytes.
+As of August 2025, the German Wikipedia has nearly 990,000 biographies and 360,000 disambiguation pages.

+As of January 2025, the German Wikipedia is the fourth most viewed language edition of Wikipedia, after the English, Japanese and Russian Wikipedias.

-Compared to the English Wikipedia, the German edition tends to be more selective in its coverage, often rejecting small stubs, articles about individual fictional characters and similar materials.
+The German edition tends to be selective in its coverage, often rejecting small stubs, articles about individual fictional characters and similar materials.
 Instead, there is usually one article about all the characters from a specific fictional setting, usually only when the setting is considered important enough (for example, all characters from Star Wars are listed in a single article).
 A dedicated article about a single fictional entity generally exists only if the character in question has a very significant impact on popular culture (for example, Hercule Poirot).
 Andrew Lih wrote that German Wikipedia users believe that "having no article at all is better than a very bad article."
 Therefore, growth on the German Wikipedia leveled before it did for the English Wikipedia, with accelerating growth in article count shifting to constant growth in mid-2006.
 The number of users signing up for accounts began to steadily decline in 2007 through 2008.

-The number of volunteer authors began to stagnate in 2007 and has decreased since that.
-In Germany, the number of regularly active authors fell by more than a third from the peak of 9254 at the beginning of 2008 to 5862 at the end of 2015.
+The number of volunteer authors began to stagnate in 2007 and has decreased since then.
+In Germany, the number of regularly active authors fell by more than a third from the peak of 9,254 at the beginning of 2008 to 5,862 at the end of 2015.